Shell Scripting and Automation Basics

 #!/usr/bin/env bashcp -r /var/www/html /backups/html-backupThe first line is the shebang (sometimes called a hashbang).
 It tells the operating system which interpreter should run the file.
 Using #!/usr/bin/env bash instead of #!/bin/bash is more portable, because env searches your PATH for bash rather than assuming a fixed location.

-Without the chmod step, the kernel will refuse to execute the file.
-You can also run a script explicitly with bash backup.sh, which bypasses the permission check, but making scripts executable is the conventional approach.
+Save the file as backup.sh and make it executable with chmod +x backup.sh.
+Without that permission, the kernel will refuse to execute the file directly.
+You can also invoke any script explicitly with bash backup.sh, which bypasses the permission check, but making scripts executable is the conventional approach: it communicates intent and allows the shebang line to select the right interpreter.

 Variables and Quoting